Alton Water Camping and Caravanning

 What facilities can I find?

-There are 88 caravan and camping pitches with electric hook-ups available and a Suffolk Barn Style facility block with showers, toilet and wash facilities for campers.
+There are a total of 88 caravan and camping pitches, 80 standard and 8 super pitches, with electric hook-ups available and a Suffolk Barn Style facility block with showers, toilet and wash facilities for campers.

 Check In times are from 2pm on day of arrival with a check out time of 12pm on departure day.